Bartlett Plantar Fasciitis Treatment

 What Causes Plantar Fasciitis?

 Plantar fasciitis can happen to anyone who is on their feet a lot, especially athletes and runners.
-You can strain your plantar fasciitis just by walking but there are certain circumstances that make it more likely:
+You can strain your plantar fascia just by walking but there are certain circumstances that make it more likely:

 - When you walk, your feet roll inward too much